Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports information on the treatment of palm oil effluents on its website.
+The company also reports that it uses treated palm oil mill effluent as fertiliser.
+However, the information is undated.

 • Y